lsst-tstn/tstn-020/index.rst

 Configurations must be stored in a separate repository from that of the component source code, to allow the configuration to evolve independently of the main code base.
 The location of a CSCs configuration repo is defined in the CSC's documentation, but can also be found in section :ref:`section-appendix-configuration-location`.
 The configuration files themselves are often yaml files, but not exclusively.
-The contents of the yaml files are defined by the schema which is found in the `schema` directory of each CSC (such as the `ATAOS schema <https://github.com/lsst-ts/ts_ataos/schema>`__).
+The contents of the yaml files are defined by the schema which is found in the `schema` directory of each CSC (such as the `ATAOS schema <https://github.com/lsst-ts/ts_ataos/tree/develop/schema>`__).
-The schema definition contains default values, however, these are used primarily for testing and development and are *not* a valid configuration.
+The schema definition contains default values, however, these are used primarily for testing and development and are *not* a valid configuration for operation.

 ..
 Important::

     CSC configurations are (generally) grouped according to the overall system architecture.
     For instance, the ``ATCS`` control package is used to sequence the motion of multiple components, including the ATDome, ATAOS, ATDomeTrajectory and ATHexapod.

 From the top-level configuration folder (e.g. `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`__), the configuration package for each component CSC is stored in the configuration repository in a directory with the same name as the CSC.
-For example, `ATAOS <https://github.com/lsst-ts/ts_config_attcs/tree/develop/ATAOS>`__ in `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`__ stores the configuration files for the `ATAOS <https://github.com/lsst-ts/ts_ataos>`__ CSC.
+For example, the ATAOS directory in `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`__ stores the configuration files for the `ATAOS <https://github.com/lsst-ts/ts_ataos>`__ CSC.

-The first level/subdirectory inside a CSC configuration package will contain folders corresponding to each version of the configuration schema
+The first level/subdirectory inside a CSC configuration package contains folders corresponding to versions of the configuration schema
 (e.g. `ATAOS/v1 <https://github.com/lsst-ts/ts_config_attcs/tree/develop/ATAOS/v1>`__ and `ATAOS/v2 <https://github.com/lsst-ts/ts_config_attcs/tree/develop/ATAOS/v2>`__).
 The configuration schema only evolves if the fields (not contents) in the configuration file needs to change.
+`Only configurations from the most recent version directory are to be used`, older versions are there for tracking purposes.
+The CSC defines the schema for its configuration, which lives with the CSC repository (examples to follow).
 The configuration files themselves depend upon the CSCs, but are often yaml files.
-The CSC defines the schema for its configuration, which lives with the CSC repository (examples to follow).
+The description of the configuration files live within the CSC documentation.

 Finally, each version directory there is a ``_labels`` file, `like this one for the ATAOS <https://github.com/lsst-ts/ts_config_attcs/blob/develop/ATAOS/v2/_labels.yaml>`__.
-This file maps a user-friendly label to each configuration file (e.g. default).
+This file maps a user-friendly label to each configuration file (e.g. `default`).
 This is discussed :ref:`further on <section-configurations-available>`.